-☆ NEW APPROACHES SUBMISSION PREPARATION (categories 27-29)
+☆ NEW APPROACHES SUBMISSION PREPARATION (Categories 35-37)

-Due to the interactive/multimedia/transmedia nature of most submissions in categories 27-29--the New Approaches categories--submission content is hosted by the entrant.
-Entrants will create a judging page for their submission using a template provided by NATAS, and enter the link to that page on the Category Details page of the online submission process.
+Due to the interactive/multimedia/transmedia nature of most submissions in categories 35-37--the New Approaches categories--submission content is hosted by the entrant.
+Entrants must create a judging page for their submission using a template provided by NATAS.
+The template consists of a banner with the Emmy® logo and judging category title to be placed at the top of the webpage, and text fields containing information about the submission to be placed at the bottom.
+Entrants will submit the URL for their judging page on the Category Details page of the online submission process.